Ajeet-Ganga/welcomeToUSA/README.md

 # Welcome to USA
 - This is notes and pointers dump about life in USA.
 - Please open an [issue] (second tab at the top), if you have a specific question/issue.
+  - You will have to sign-in to open an [issue].

 ## Topics